How to Prep the BEST Vegan Buddha Bowl

 Buddha Bowls are one of my top recommendations for new vegans or folks looking for a quick plant-based go-to dish because there are so many variations.
 If you follow us on Instagram, @veginspired, you will see that we toss just about anything on a bed of grains and grains, and voilà … a Buddha Bowl.

 It’s pretty easy if you ask me.
 Batch cook some grains (or if you aren’t a fan of reheating just cook enough for one night).
 We love the Toasted Quinoa from I Heart Keewah.
 Chop your favorite vegetables.
 Open and rinse a can of beans (we prefer chickpeas), and blend up a sauce (either whisk it, stick blender it, or grab your trusty blender!)
-The prepping is the key.
+Prepping the ingredients is the key.
 Once everything is ready, you assemble, drizzle that sauce, grab a fork, and dinner is served!
 Easy Peasy!

 Since assembling the Buddha Bowls is so easy, we wanted to throw in a Pro Tip for batch-cooking your grains!
 We love to have cooked grains on hand.
 Once they are prepped, we can divide the grains into to-go containers for a grab-and-go lunch.
 Here is a proven mathematical equation to ensure perfectly textured, batch-cooked grains, every time.